Invasion Of River Rats In California Prompts Declaration Of Emergency

-For the first time in history, 20-pound river rats called Nutria have been found west of Stockton, California, near a delta.
-Greg Gerstenberg, wildlife biologist for the California Department of Fish says that if the river rats get into the delta, the population will become very difficult to manage.
+For the first time in history, 20-pound river rats called nutria have been found west of Stockton, California, near a delta.
+Greg Gerstenberg, wildlife biologist for the California Department of Fish and Wildlife, says that if the river rats get into the delta, the population will become very difficult to manage.
 The rats are originally from South America but were released in California in the early 1900s with the intent of them being raised for the fur trade.
 The rodent is very destructive, however, and in the 1970s, California tried to eradicate them in order to bring an end to the damage they were doing to the environment.

 The river rats can eat 25 percent of their weight in a day.
 They live near water and can burrow into the sides of levees and canals.
 Their burrows can be 50 to 70 or more feet long.
 They are now being sighted around the San Joaquin River.
 If the rodents begin targeting levees and canals, there is great concern that they will trigger erosion, causing a collapse of the structures followed by flooding.
 An emergency eradication program has begun in Merced County, California.
 CBS San Francisco Bay Area reports that Peter Tira with the California Department of Fish and Wildlife describes efforts to eradicate the rodent as very serious.